Kudoes/Airbnb-Sentiment-Analysis/README.md

 This tool utilizes the large amounts of Airbnb reviews provided as input to generate a **sentiment score** for each Airbnb listing.
 Then, all of the listings will be ranked in descending order of score with the most positively reviewed listings at the top and the most negatively reviewed listings at the bottom of an output csv file.
 Each listing will be assigned a sentiment score between [-1, 1].
 Anything below 0 is classified as **negative** and anything above 0 is classified as **positive**.

-Furthermore, the tool can then extract the most popular features (identified as nouns) mentioned in the reviews on a per-listing basis, as well as the adjectives that appear alongside them.
+Furthermore, the tool will then extract the most popular features (identified as nouns) mentioned in the reviews on a per-listing basis, as well as the adjectives that appear alongside them.
 These features and adjectives are extracted from the comments of each listing and then seperated based on their sentiment.
 This way, users can easily see the most frequent features referenced by reviewers in a **positive** sense, as well as the most frequent features referenced in a **negative** sense.

 ### Data Cleaning